 While the internet means that it’s never been easier to get involved in investing, it’s important to make sure that you’re making an informed decision with your money.

-This is where working with an independent financial advisor can help you, as they can make sure that when you pay tax, you don’t pay any more than you need to.
+This is where working with a financial advisor can help you, as they can make sure that when you pay tax on your guaranteed income bonds, you don’t pay any more than you need to.

-An advisor can ensure that you’re making properly-informed decisions when investing, help you to grow your wealth in the most tax-efficient way possible, and giving you a greater degree of financial confidence.
+An advisor can ensure that you’re making properly-informed decisions when investing, help you to grow your wealth in the most tax-efficient way with the best investment choices possible, and giving you a greater degree of financial confidence.

 The value of your investments (and any income from them) can go down as well as up and you may not get back the full amount you invested.
 Past performance is not a reliable indicator of future performance.
 Investments should be considered over the longer term and should fit in with your overall attitude to risk and financial circumstances.